Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 - Plan for change, and
 - Stay informed

-The message attributes that Message center provides include Publish Date, Message ID (for tracking specific messages), Title, and (change/event) Description.
-The Message center is a critical source of information that's important for change planning and update consumption across Microsoft 365.
+The Message center provides the following attributes in a message; Publish Date, Message ID (for tracking specific messages), Title, and (change/event) Description.
+The Message center is a critical source of information and important for change planning and update consumption across Microsoft 365.
 Building projects and tasks from these often-actionable notifications is critical to a successful change strategy.

 To help you better understand this content, [Planner has been integrated with Message center allowing messages to be directly synced with Planner](/office365/planner/track-message-center-tasks-planner).

 Planner features include: